Karl's Recipes: Mai Tai

 Measure

-• 1/2 tablespoon dark brown sugar
+• 1/2 tablespoon raw (or dark brown) sugar

 Add